History of Mechanical Simulation

 In addition to our extensive background in vehicle dynamics, the development team at Mechanical Simulation includes programmers and graphic artists from the video gaming industry.
-Improvements for animation, initially use for immersive driving simulators, greatly enhance the visualization of vehicle motions simularted by our physics models.
+Improvements for animation, originally introduced for immersive driving simulators, greatly enhance the visualization of vehicle motions simulated by our physics models.

 Coming from a university background, we originally provided extensive documentation about the models and technical methods.
 The same priority was given to usage documentation.
 In addition to reference manuals for all parts of the software, the documentation includes quick start guides and technical memos describing how to use the software for common activities.